aleontiev/dj/README.md

     The package `foo.models.bar` should be tested by `tests.unit.foo.models.test_bar`.

-### Minimalism
+### Clarity

-Apps should aim to reduce code and complexity wherever possible.
+App code and structure should be easy to understand.

 #### An app should only export one package.

 When dependencies are installed in the pip/setuptools model, the top-level packages of a dependency are added to the application's environment.

-The free mapping between dependency and packages can be confusing, as dependencies and packages can be spelled slightly differently, and dependencies can provide conflicting packages.
+The flexible mapping between dependency and packages can lead to ambiguity, as dependencies can provide conflicting packages.

 To mitigate this issue, apps should provide a single package that has the same name as the application name.